A Dallas Cowboys football blog

 Cowboys Trade Back in the First Round in this 3-Round Mock Draft

-The and the NFL are a little more than two months away from the NFL Draft, and a lot of names will be mentioned to America's Team.
+The Dallas Cowboys and the NFL are a little more than two months away from the NFL Draft, and a lot of names will be mentioned to America’s Team.
 Mock drafts are a good exercise to see what these names could be and how they might fall to the Cowboys.

-At this point, most of Cowboys Nation seems to be targeting or in particular with the Cowboys' first pick at number 10.
-One of the two names that seem to be high on everyone's target list, Caleb Farley and Patrick Surtain II, is likely to be there when the Cowboys go on the clock in April.
+At this point, most of Cowboys Nation seems to be targeting cornerback or defense in particular with the Cowboys’ first pick at number 10.
+One of the two names that seem to be high on everyone’s target list, Caleb Farley and Patrick Surtain II, is likely to be there when the Cowboys go on the clock in April.
 However, if a team comes with a trade back, it might be more profitable for the Cowboys to move back in the draft and still target the cornerback position.

 And a trade back is what happened in this 3-round mock draft for the Cowboys.
 Using the mock draft simulator from Pro Football Network, which allows for trades in their free simulator, the Cowboys selected five players to add to their defense.